wp-plugins/wp-comment-warrior/readme.txt

 === Wordpress Comment Warrior ===
-Contributors: Flarefox
+Contributors: flarefox
 Donate link:
 Tags: comments, warrior,period,stats
 Requires at least: 2.7
 Tested up to: 2.8
-Stable tag: 0.1.66
+Stable tag: 0.2.01

 Show relevant comment warriors in different period.
-It also can insert an honor cup for comment warrior in his or her comments.
+Also an honor cup can be inserted for comment warriors in their comments.

 == Description ==

+Dunno what is a comment warrior?
+Please refer to FAQ Section.

 = This plugin has two purposes =

 Firstly, stat comment warriors periodically, and show relevant warriors for different period.
 For example, when open an article posted in Jul.
 2009, widget will list warriors in Jul.
 2009.

 Secondly, if a comment's author is a warrior, an cup image can be shown in the warrior's comment.

-Dunno what is a comment warrior?
-Pls refer to FAQ Section:-)

 = Options =